RAG is Dead, Long Live RAG: Building Your Own Vector Database Pipeline

 RAG is dead, long live RAG! 🚀

 But here's the thing—it doesn't have to be this way.
 What if I told you that all your documentation from GitHub repositories (or any other source) could be automatically integrated into a central knowledge base?
-Different versions, different branches—everything in one place, always up to date.
+Different versions, different branches, PDFs, code files, configuration docs—everything in one place, always up to date.
 It's not just possible; it's incredibly efficient.

 The Problem with Current Solutions